forestryio/forestry.io/hugo/content/blog/the-new-ui.md

 ### Renaming Files

 Freshly out - You can now change the filename for your content files with Forestry.
 Since Jekyll takes the filename to create the default URL paths, editors for Jekyll sites can now easily change the URL path with this new feature.
-Previously filename changes could only be done directly in the repo.
+Previously, filename changes could only be made directly in the repo.

 ![](/uploads/2018/06/2018-06-07 15.24.54.gif)